TYPO3-Initiatives/structured-content/Documentation/ContentBlocks/FAQ/FAQ_ContentBlockDefinition.md

 Currently there is a long term goal to refactor TCA, but it is unknown when this will happen.
 With Symfony based field types we wouldn’t have a breaking change in the configuration, but only “under the hood” then.

+## Why is the editing interface for Content Blocks defined in YAML?
+Why not use PHP like in TCA?

+As mentioned above the editing interface configuration only contains view related properties of the fields.
+It should be slim and easy to read.
+Therefore, descriptive language is sufficient.
+Also, using PHP would open up a possible security flaw.

 ## What are the conventions for label keys (frontend/ backend)?

 In general the [coding guidelines of the TYPO3 core](https://docs.typo3.org/m/typo3/reference-coreapi/master/en-us/ApiOverview/Internationalization/XliffFormat.html#xliff-id-naming)